opain/Predicting-TWAS-features/README.md

 # Predicting TWAS features (FeaturePred)

 FeaturePred is a tool designed to simplify the process of predicting features (e.g. gene expression) in a target sample.
 It is designed to work with FUSION formated SNP-weights files and PLINK formatted genotype data.
-It uses a FUSION released script to convert the weights files into a PLINK .score file, which is then used to predict the feature in a target sample using PLINK.
+It uses a FUSION released script to convert the weights files into a PLINK .SCORE file, which is then used to predict the feature in a target sample using PLINK.

 Access to weights files and more information on FUSION can be found [here](http://gusevlab.org/projects/fusion/).